Man-Size in Marble: Plot summary

-The tomb chest of John Fagge and his son in the north chapel of St Eanswith's Church, Brenzett, which inspired Nesbitt to write the story.
+The tomb chest of John Fagge and his son in the north chapel of St Eanswith's Church, Brenzett, which inspired Nesbit to write the story.

 Newly-weds Jack and Laura move to a cottage on the outskirts of the English village of Brenzett.
-Nearby the cottage is a church which contains two life-sized marble sculptures of knights in plate armour, who are reputedly locally to have been "fierce and wicked men, marauders by land and sea, who had been the scourge of their time" whose house stood on the present site of the cottage.
+Nearby the cottage is a church which contains two life-sized marble sculptures of knights in plate armour, who are reputedly locally to have been "fierce and wicked men, marauders by land and sea, who had been the scourge of their time" and whose house stood on the present site of the cottage.

 After three months have passed, Jack returns home from a visit to his neighbour, the Irish doctor Kelly, to find Laura crying due to Mrs. Dorman, their cook and housekeeper, having advised she must leave at the end of the month.
 After Jack quizzes Mrs. Dorman on why she intends to depart, she reveals a local legend that at eleven o'clock on All Saints' Eve each year, the two knights rise from their slabs and walk to the site of their former home.
 Mrs. Dorman advises Jack to lock the cottage's door early on All Saint's Eve, and to "make the cross-sign over the doorstep and on the windows".
 Jack decides not to pass the legend on to Laura.

 On All Saints' Eve, Laura is uneasy, referring to her previously having had "presentiments of evil".
 At half-past ten, Jack decides to smoke his pipe outside, insisting Laura remain at home due to being tired.
 Walking outside, Jack hears the clock strike eleven; looking through the cottage window, he sees Laura lying in her chair by the fire.
 Deciding to walk to the church, Jack hears a rustling in the woods, which he ascribes to poachers.
 He is surprised to find the church door open, and shocked to find the stone slabs bare.

 Rushing back to the cottage, Jack encounters Kelly, who insists that he was "dreaming or drinking" and persuades Jack to return to the church.
 Seeing the statues back on the slabs, Jack believes he must have been mistaken.
 Examining the statues, Kelly observes that the hand of one statue is damaged.
 Returning to the cottage, Jack and Kelly find the front door and parlour door standing open.
 They find Laura's body by the window, with a marble finger clenched in her hand.